AdobeDocs/analytics.en/help/export/analytics-data-feed/df-faq.md

 >[!NOTE]
 >
->[!DNL Analytics] doesn't determine if the bucket has a policy that requires giving the bucket owner full control of new objects, or even if the bucket owner is in a different account than the user writing the data.
-Instead, [!DNL Analytics] automatically adds the bucket owner to the BucketOwnerFullControl ACL with each feed upload.
+>Adobe Analytics does not determine if the bucket has a policy that requires giving the bucket owner full control of new objects, or even if the bucket owner is in a different account than the user writing the data.
+Instead, Analytics automatically adds the bucket owner to the `BucketOwnerFullControl` ACL with each feed upload.